JRCSTU/CO2MPAS-TA/doc/names.rst

    If it is not defined, the default value follows these rules:
    When **scope** is ``plan``, the sheet is parsed as **pl**.
-   If **scope** is ``base`` and **cycle** is missing in the **sheet-name**, the sheet is parsed as **pa**, otherwise it is parsed as **ts**.
+   If **scope** is ``base`` and **cycle** is missing in the **sheet-name**, the sheet is parsed as **pa**, otherwise, it is parsed as **ts**.

 Simulation plan
 ===============
 Variations to the base model must be inserted in the provided additional sheets, characterized by the plan. prefix.
-These sheets consists of tables composed by rows, each row is a single simulation, and columns, the parameters that the user wishes to vary; the columns can contain the following special names:
+These sheets consist of tables composed by rows, each row is a single simulation, and columns, the parameters that the user wishes to vary; the columns can contain the following special names: